 - Remember to read the policy terms and conditions carefully to ensure you're getting the right amount of cover.

 Each make and model of car is placed in an insurance group by insurance companies.
-These groups are allocated by using various factors, such as cost of repair, value of car and performance.
-The higher the insurance group the more expensive your insurance premium will be.
-So choose carefully and check the insurance group before falling in love with your next car.
-Here is a handy car insurance group checker.
+These groups are allocated by using various factors, such as the cost of repair, the value of the car and its performance.
+The higher the insurance group, usually the more expensive your insurance premium will be.
+Before purchasing your new car, check its insurance group to see how much it is going to cost you to insure.
+You can check the insurance group of your car with this handy car insurance group checker tool by MoneySuperMarket.

 Think about your mileage

 The fewer miles you drive the cheaper your car insurance is likely to be, so make an accurate estimate of your potential annual mileage.
 Make sure you don't underestimate your mileage as this could invalidate your insurance cover.

 Increase your voluntary excess

 All insurance companies impose a standard excess to their policies but you can add an additional voluntary excess to your policy to reduce the premiums.
 Generally, the higher the excess the lower the car insurance premium.
 However, the excess is usually payable per claim so you need to ensure that this is an amount that you can afford.

 Shopping around for car insurance is now easier than ever, there are a number of comparison websites available to help you get a more competitive deal.
 We have partnered with Quotezone* so that you can search and compare cheap quotes from over 110 UK car insurance providers.

 Just complete the online form and you will get several quotes to choose from in seconds.
 However, you need to make sure you are comparing like for like cover by checking the details of the cover provided and ensuring it fits the car insurance policy you need.
 We explain the different types of car insurance in our article which can help you to decide on the type of policy you need.